f5devcentral/f2a/README.md

 - [ITSM Continuous Improvement](https://en.wikipedia.org/wiki/IT_service_management)
 - [OODA](https://en.wikipedia.org/wiki/OODA_loop)
 ## Installation
-We want to install the desire for Agile, or even better Antifragile, delivery of IT Services.
+We want to install the desire for Agile, or even better Antifragile, delivery of IT Services in your brain.
 Read the suggestions above.
 Study the architectures (as they're released and revised).
 And, [contribute](CONTRIBUTING.md)
 ## Usage
 TBD
 ## Development